hadmacker/asd_notes/MELTDOWNS.md

 > A meltdown doesn’t always mean that I’m upset.
 Often, it simply means that I’m depleted.
 >
 > A meltdown may look like an explosion, but it protects me from implosion.
 >
+> What looks like defiance is often just dysregulation in disguise.
+>
 > [What I mean when I say I'm Autistic.
 Unpuzzling a life on the Autism Spectrum, Annie Kotowicz](https://www.amazon.ca/What-Mean-When-Say-Autistic/dp/B0BJYSTPW2)